rspber/tsdesktop/tools/Font-Customiser/README.md

 This is a handy utility that goes well with the tsdutf8fontc tool for converting TTF/TTC fonts to TSD_GFX `.h` format.

-Just paste a section fragment of a `.h` font file, extract the glyphs, and you can edit them one by one by flipping the individual pixels for each glyphs, changing the advance, offset, or modifying the baseline.
+Just paste a section fragment of a `.h` font file, import the glyphs, and you can edit them one by one by flipping the individual pixels for each glyphs, changing the advance, offset, or modifying the baseline.

 You can then export modified font.